JetBrains/guide/site/python/tutorials/visual_pytest/debugging_during_testing/index.md

 ![Run Under Debugger](./run_under_debugger.png)

 Our test execution has stopped on the line with the assertion.
-Our `Variables` pane shows that `player_one` exists in the scope and we can take a look at it:
+Our _Variables_ pane shows that `player_one` exists in the scope and we can take a look at it:

 ![Expanded Variable in Debugger](./no_guardians.png)

 Aha, that's the problem!
 But let's say we _still_ couldn't spot it.
 We want to poke around interactively.

-Highlight `player_one.primary_guardian` in that line of code -- the one triggering the error -- then right click and choose `Evaluate Expression`.
+Highlight `player_one.primary_guardian` in that line of code -- the one triggering the error -- then right click and choose **Evaluate Expression**.
-When you click the `Evaluate` button, you see the output:
+When you click **Evaluate** button, you see the output:

 ![Evaluate Expression](./evaluate_expression.png)

-You can now poke around interactively in the state at that point by typing in the `Expression:` field.
+You can now poke around interactively in the state at that point by typing in the **Expression:** field.
 You can even overwrite the value of a variable in the scope or create new variables.

 You're currently poking around in the code for the test, but perhaps you want to poke around in the implementation.
-Click the `Step Into` button and the debugger will put you on the `return self.guardians[0]` line in the `primary_guardian` property/method.
+Click **Step Into** and the debugger will put you on the `return self.guardians[0]` line in the `primary_guardian` property/method.

 With this we quickly see what is the problem: there is no item zero in `self.guardians`.
 Finish up by removing the `assert player_one.primary_guardian` line and clearing the breakpoint by clicking on the red circle.